DancingAlien96/DancingAlien96/README.md

 ### 👯 Looking to collaborate on:
 - Open-source projects related to **AI** and **automation**.
 - Backend development projects with a focus on **Node.js** and **Express**.
+- Frontend development projects with a focus on angular and flutter (typescript and dart)

 ### 💬 Ask me about:
 - **Node.js**, **JavaScript**, **Python**, **java**, **assembly**, and **dart**.
-- Best practices in backend development
+- Best practices in frontend and backend
 - I'm in the last year of my career, my career is computer system engineering in the only public university of my country Guatemala(San Carlos)

 ### 📫 How to reach me: